agsb/milliForth-RiscV/README.md

     The memory management is done by extend the dictionary into .bss, no linux calls for memory allocation.
 (Anyone ?)

+    The source could be compiled with postpone hack, dismiss hack and more complementary native code word.

 ## Compiler Options

     compiler suit of RISCV: gcc riscv64-unknown-elf-* -Oz